 Summing it all up!

 It has been my experience that most people in debt want to be able to pay creditors off in full and this is probably the main reason most people try and get a Consolidation Loan or a Home Equity Loan.
 If you are able to get a loan from a real Bank this is probably an indication your debt is manageable.
-However, if you’re declined by a Bank, I encourage you to recognize this as a red flag.
+However, if your loan application is declined by a Bank, I encourage you to recognize this as a red flag.
 Perhaps your debt is out of control and the wise course of action may be something more aggressive.

 And by the way, it is aggressive debt reduction strategies that I specialize in.